Mayfield, Garrett right at home as Browns beat Cowboys 49-38

 NICKED UP CHUBB

 Chubb, who came in as the NFL’s fourth-leading rusher, was injured in the first quarter when his right leg was rolled up on by a pair of opposing linemen engaged with each other.
 He limped to the locker room, and the team said it was a knee injury.
-Stefanski said that Chubb will have an MRI.

 INJURIES